-FEDERAL OFFICES in the Washington, DC, area are CLOSED for Feb.
-13, 2014
+FEDERAL OFFICES in the Washington, DC, area are OPEN March 18, 2014

 November 26, 2013

-Partner organization employees should check with their chain of command.
-If anyone has a question on duty status, please contact your supervisor.
+If you have a question on your duty status, contact your supervisor.

 Information on Road Conditions --